Case: Focus on a specific discipline within the work field of Campaign Design.

 Process

-I began by diving into research, looking at illustrators who inspire me: Jip van den Toorn, Bobbi Oskam, Phillip Lindeman, Joost Stokhof, and Max Kirman.
-Their work, especially their bold and sometimes provocative messages, really struck a chord with me.
-I knew I wanted to create something personal, but I struggled to find the right subject.
+I started by researching illustrators like Jip van den Toorn, Bobbi Oskam, Phillip Lindeman, Joost Stokhof, and Max Kirman.
+Their boldness and honesty inspired me, and I knew I wanted to make something personal.
+I just didn’t know what shape it needed yet.

 First Sketches